Selling House To The Council, Do They Buy Private Houses?

 Selling a property always seems to be a frustrating, tedious and difficult task.
 The whole process poses issues, especially when you are needing to sell your property within a certain time frame.
-There is no guarantee that traditional methods such as estate agents can find a buyer within a timescale that suits you.
+There is no guarantee that traditional methods such as estate agents can find a buyer on the open market within a timescale that suits you.

 Can I sell a council house?

-Unfortunately, there us no straight answer to this question.
-To start answering your question, you need to check with your local council’s housing department or the similar to this.
-Your local authority will be able to give you a better flavour as to where your property stands.
+The first thing you need to do is to check with your local council’s housing department or your equivalent to this.
+Your local authority will be able to give you a better answer as to where your property stands.

 How much is my council house worth?